Scalar/Dirac perturbations of the Reissner-Nordstr\"om black hole and Painlev\'e transcendents: Introduction

 and in the Coulomb gauge the only non-vanishing component of the electromagnetic potential $A_{\mu}$ is $A_{0} = -\frac{Q}{r}$.
 The roots of $\Delta$ will be called $r_+$ and $r_-$.
 For $Q<M$, we have the non-extremal RN black hole and $r_+$ and $r_-$ are the event and Cauchy horizons of the black hole, respectively, with $r_+>r_-$.
 When $Q=M$, the black hole is extremal, where the roots are equal, $r_+ = r_-$.
 In turn, for $Q>M$, the black hole space-time has a naked singularity, with $\Delta$ having no real root.

-Linear perturbations of massless charged scalar ($s=0$) and spinor ($s=\frac{1}{2}$) fields in the RN background can be effectively unified in an equation similar to the radial Teukolsky master equation (TME) for the Kerr black hole \cite{Teukolsky:1973ha}.
-The master equation can be derived by separating the Klein-Gordon and the Dirac equations in the RN background \cite{LivingRev.Rel.2:21999}, arriving at
+Linear perturbations of massless charged scalar ($s=0$) and spinor ($s=\frac{1}{2}$) fields in the RN background can be effectively unified in a scheme similar to the radial Teukolsky master equation (TME) for the Kerr black hole \cite{Teukolsky:1973ha}.
+The master equation can be derived by separating the Klein-Gordon and the Dirac equations in the RN background \cite{LivingRev.Rel.2:21999,slavyanov2000}, arriving at

 where, $s=0,\pm 1/2$, $K(r) = \omega r^2-qQ r$ and ${}_{s}\lambda_{\ell}=(\ell-s)(\ell+s+1)$ is the separation constant.
 The angular dependence of the solutions is given by the usual spin-weighted spherical harmonics $Y^{s}_{\ell m}(\theta,\phi)$, where the parameters $\ell$ and $m$ satisfy the usual constraints: $\ell$ is a non-negative integer and a non-negative half-integer for bosonic and fermionic case, respectively, with $\ell \geq |s|$.
 For $m$, one has essentially $-\ell \leq m \leq \ell$ \cite{doi:10.1063/1.1705135,Berti:2005gp}.